 - Increasing emergency treatment spaces at Flinders Medical Centre

-- Creating a new acute facility for people with dementia and complex care needs at the Repat
+- Creating a new acute facility for people with dementia and complex care needs at the Repat Health Precinct

 - Enhancing acute capacity in Noarlunga Hospital and increasing medical cover in the Emergency Department.

-What are the service moves?
+What were the service moves?

 More acute care at Noarlunga Hospital means more patients can receive end to end care, closer to home, rather than seeking treatment at Flinders Medical Centre.
 This move will also reduce ambulance transfers to Flinders Medical Centre.